-Despite the fact that human overpopulation may be over estimated or a myth, it still does not change the fact that we do have a problem of sustainability.
+Despite the fact that human overpopulation may be over estimated or a myth, as the video above suggests, it still does not change the fact that we do have a problem of sustainability.
 For instance though more than two-thirds of the planet is covered with water, only a small fraction – around 0.3% – is available for human use and reuse.
 And no more of this renewable fresh water is available today than existed at the dawn of human civilization.
 Global demand for water has tripled since the 1950s, but the supply of fresh drinking water has been declining because of over-pumping and contamination.
 Half a billion people now live in water-stressed or water-scarce countries, and that number is steadily increasing.

 We can’t solve all the problems in the world, but sometimes it’s the little things that we do, that make a difference.
 The VHEMT ‘s views may seem a little bit judgemental and exclusive, especially to people who already have children.
 But the important thing here is that sometimes your choices do have a larger effect on the world than you would like to believe.
 So in the end the most ethical thing you can do for the planet and the environment is by learning to live more critically and consciously.